 Most concealed carriers who pocket carry, though, choose to tote a smaller gun (always in a pocket holster to cover the trigger…right?) in a pair of pants that are roomy enough to accommodate reasonable concealment and quick access.
 You’d be surprised how easy it is to slip a mouse gun in a sheath holster into a front jeans pocket without anyone being the wiser.

-In the end, the goal is to dress so that you blend in wherever you go.
-Sure, you can go the tactical mall ninja route with a GLOCK hat and shirt with the Second Amendment on the back and the Gonzales flag on the front, but it’s the “gray man” who’s harder to spot and avoids unwanted attention.
+In the end, the goal is to dress so that you blend in wherever you go and can still access your gun should you need to.
+Sure, you can go the tactical mall ninja route with a GLOCK hat and shirt with the Second Amendment on the back and the Gonzales flag on the front, but it’s the “gray man” who’s hard to spot and avoids unwanted attention.

-And please, for the love of all that is good in the world, please…no vests.
+And please, for the love of all that is good in the world…no vests.